Home » Blog » Nutrition for Healthy Aging » 7 Simple Ways To Detox After Vacation

 Snack: Munch on some carrot sticks dipped in hummus.

-Snack: Slice up an apple with 1 slice or ounce of cheddar cheese.
+Snack: Slice an apple with 1 slice or ounce of cheddar cheese.

 Dinner: Make a delicious Caprese salad with tomatoes, fresh mozzarella, and basil.